 New: Feel free to show me and others the site you make using this guide in the comments section below.
 I’ve seen a lot of the sites you’ve all made, but it’ll be great to showcase them to other people as well.
 Who knows, you may get a fan or two coming your way.

 Thanks for reading this guide.
 I hope you take action now that you know how to make your own music website.
-You can learn more about creating a music website here.
+You can learn more about how to make a music website here.

 P.S.
 Remember though, none of what you've learned will matter if you don't know how to get your music out there and make people WANT to hear it.
 Want to learn how to do that?
 Then check out our free music marketing ebook here.